1. Home

 We love the chunky new look, and for the second-generation C3 Aircross, there are two very important changes.
 For one thing, it's available as an all-electric e-C3 Aircross for the first time, and for another, it'll be possible to spec a third row of seats, finally giving the Dacia Jogger a firm rival in the cheap seven-seater stakes.

-It'll be built from familiar parts, sharing a lot with the new Vauxhall Frontera, but should have a greater focus on comfort thanks to the use of special hydraulic bump stops in the suspension.
+It's built from familiar parts, sharing a lot with the new Vauxhall Frontera, but it has a greater focus on comfort thanks to the use of special hydraulic bump stops in the suspension.

-You can buy a high quality family car with a warranty from a dealer for £5000.
+You can buy a high-quality used family car with a warranty from a dealer for £5000.
 These cars tend to be around six-years-old.
 If you want something newer then it may be better to spend £10,000 on a used family car that will be three-years-old or newer.